Azure/go-autorest/README.md

 struct (e.g., ByUnmarshallingJson) is likely incorrect.

-Lastly, the Swagger specification (https://swagger.io) that drives AutoRest (https://github.com/azure/autorest/) precisely defines two date forms (i.e., date and date-time).
-The two sub-packages -- github.com/azure/go-autorest/autorest/date and
-github.com/azure/go-autorest/autorest/datetime -- provide time.Time derivations to ensure correct
-parsing and formatting.
+Lastly, the Swagger specification (https://swagger.io) that drives AutoRest (https://github.com/azure/autorest/) precisely defines two date forms: date and date-time.
+The github.com/azure/go-autorest/autorest/date package provides time.Time derivations to ensure correct parsing and formatting.

 See the included examples for more detail.
+For details on the suggested use of this package by generated clients, see the Client described below.

 ## Install